floyds1995/Auto-Index-Constituents-Tracker/README.md

 # Auto-Index-Constituents-Tracker

 Automated daily tracker for historical index constituents and NSE reference data.
-Currently supports S&P 500, Nasdaq 100, 13 NSE indices (Nifty 50 through Nifty Smallcap 250), plus two NSE reference archives: symbol changes and corporate actions.
+Currently supports S&P 500, Nasdaq 100, 13 NSE indices (Nifty 50 through Nifty Smallcap 250), two NSE reference archives (symbol changes and corporate actions), and the complete NSE equity EOD OHLCV history since 1995.

-Each dataset is stored as a single CSV.
+Each dataset is stored as a single CSV (or, for OHLCV, monthly Parquet files).
 GitHub Actions runs on a schedule, fetches the latest data from the official source, and appends new rows only when something actually changed.

 No servers.
 No cron jobs.
 No external services — just GitHub Actions, Wikipedia, and NSE's official endpoints.